-Atherosclerosis is a complex disease that starts in childhood and usually progresses as you age.
-In some people, atherosclerosis progresses rapidly, especially those with risk factors such as smoking, high blood pressure, diabetes and high cholesterol.
+Atherosclerosis is a complex health disease that starts in childhood and usually progresses as you age.
+In some people, atherosclerosis progresses rapidly, especially those with risk factors such as smoking, high blood pressure, diabetes, and high cholesterol.
 Obesity and physical inactivity are other factors that can contribute to this disease.

 If your doctor finds that you have coronary artery disease, several treatment approaches are possible, depending on the seriousness of the disease.
-Many people are able to manage coronary artery disease with lifestyle changes and medications.
+Coronary artery disease can be managed through lifestyle modifications and proper medication use.
 Other people with severe coronary artery disease may need coronary angioplasty or surgery.

 Although great advances have been made in treating coronary artery disease, changing your habits remains the single most effective way to stop the disease from progressing.
 Here are the most beneficial changes you can make:

 In addition to lifestyle changes, your doctor may recommend drug therapy to treat coronary artery disease.
-Medications to prevent or treat coronary artery disease include:
+Certain drugs are used to avoid or treat coronary artery disease, including:

 You may need to take drugs for your heart indefinitely, or you may take medications temporarily until a risk factor for coronary artery disease is better under control.